TheRobBrennan/technical-screen-package-sorting/README.md

 The Python/FastAPI server is mapped to the Next.js app under `/api/`.
 This is implemented using `next.config.js` rewrites to map any request to `/api/:path` to the FastAPI API.

+We can use Next.js app router API handling, as well.
+An example endpoint has been created at `services/hello/route.ts` as an example.

 On localhost, the rewrite will be made to the `127.0.0.1:8000` - which is where the FastAPI server is running.
 In production, the FastAPI server is hosted as [Python serverless functions](https://vercel.com/docs/concepts/functions/serverless-functions/runtimes/python) on [Vercel](https://vercel.com).